MaqsudMallick/offlyn-docs/getx.md

 ### Industry Perception

 GetX continues to face skepticism within the Flutter development community.
 Its presence in production codebases is often interpreted as an indicator of time-constrained development or technical debt.
 This perception stems from observed patterns where GetX-based projects experience maintainability challenges as they mature.

+### GetX replaces Flutter Classes

+These classes are replaced in such a way that these core classes are completely rewritten.
+This causes the problem that if flutter team chooses to make any changes to these core classes it will take a long time for getX itself to reflect those changes or maybe never reflect at all if getX maintainers are no longer available since it is open source.

+### GetX promotes anti patterns

+For example GetX snackbar doesn't follow either material design or cupertino design.
+It also promotes developers in violation of uni directional data flow principle as seen in multiple instances of our app.

+### GetX tries to do everything

+It isn't just a state management tool.
+It is theming, validation, api calls, storage, validation, snackbar, routing, dependency injection etc. Put too many eggs in one basket and it would lead to your app being completely dependent on getx.
+If getx goes down your app does too.
+GetX is open source, which means its healthy continuation is questionable.

+### Unfriendly testing

+In future if you plan to automate testing it would be exponentially difficult with getX

 ## Assessment